 When the day comes, you’ll likely know you’re going into labor.
 You’ll feel your baby drop lower into your pelvis, lose your mucus plug, and you’ll probably start to get regular contractions.
 In the early stages of labor, these contractions may feel like dull pressure or mild discomfort.
-Start timing the contractions when you notice them.
+Start timing the contractions as soon as you notice them.

-In the early stages, they may be 15 to 20 minutes apart and last around 60 to 90 seconds.
-As you approach active labor, the contractions will likely get stronger and more uncomfortable.
-The time between them will shorten to three or four minutes, and they will last between 45 and 60 seconds.
+In the early stages, contractions may be 15 to 20 minutes apart and last around 60 to 90 seconds.
+As you approach active labor, they’ll likely get stronger and more uncomfortable.
+The time between contractions will shorten to three or four minutes, and they’ll last between 45 and 60 seconds.

 If your water breaks before contractions begin, call your doctor to find out the next steps.
 Also let your doctor know if you experience any bleeding.
-Otherwise, you might consider heading to the hospital when your contractions have been just five minutes apart for more than an hour.
+Otherwise, you might consider heading to the hospital when your contractions have been just five minutes apart for over an hour.

-Your individual timeline will depend on a number of factors, so it’s best to always keep the line of communication with your doctor open.
+Your individual timeline will depend on a number of factors, so it’s best to always keep an open line of communication with your doctor.

-The end of pregnancy is a trying time.
+The end of pregnancy can be a trying time.
 You may be uncomfortable, exhausted, and anxious to meet your baby.
 The good news is, no matter how you might feel, you won’t be pregnant forever.
 Speak with your doctor about what actions might be safe for you to try.

 Otherwise, try to have some patience, take care of yourself, and rest as much as you can before the marathon of labor begins.